edcrewe/django-cookieless/README.txt

 If this is set then authorised users will automatically switch to using the standard django cookie based sessions and CSRF, on no_cookies decorated views.
 This ensures that cookieless cannot be abused to allow capture of a user's session - and hence privilege escalation attacks.

+COOKIELESS_URL_SPECIFIC = True

+Further security option to only keep a session for accessing a specific URL

 NOTE: If you turn on the django debug toolbar it will override, and set a session cookie, on the decorated views.
 So don't check to see if cookieless is working, with it enabled!

 Tests